Caitlin Clark: Impact

 Widely considered a generational talent, Clark is described as one of the greatest women's college basketball players of all time by many publications.
 In part due to her unprecedented shooting range and proficiency among female players, she has been labeled a transformative player in women's basketball.
 Her impact on the women's game is likened to that of Stephen Curry on the men's game.
-USA Today stated that she, like Curry, has "redefined what a good shot is in basketball."
+USA Today stated that she, like Curry, has "redefined what a good shot is in basketball".
 The Wall Street Journal columnist Jason Gay wrote in 2024: "Clark is far from the first great shooter in women's basketball, but she's the one who is changing the dimensionality of the game, because of the distance she can shoot from and how well she can pass."

 Clark is credited with popularizing women's basketball since her college career at Iowa, a phenomenon known as the "Caitlin Clark effect".
 In her senior season, publications attributed a rise in attendance and television viewership for the sport to Clark.
 As a junior, she helped the 2023 national championship game become the most-viewed women's college basketball game in history (9.9 million).
 Before her senior season, her team set the women's basketball attendance record (55,646) in a preseason exhibition game.
-The Iowa women's basketball program sold out its 2023-24 ticket slate and generated $3.26 million in ticket sale revenue, the most in history by a women's college basketball team.
+The Iowa women's basketball program sold out its 2023–24 ticket slate and generated $3.26 million in ticket sale revenue, the most in history by a women's college basketball team.
 At the 2024 NCAA tournament, Clark's final three games each broke the women's college basketball viewership record, culminating with 18.9 million viewers for the national championship game.
 It was the most-viewed basketball game at any level since 2019 and the first women's NCAA tournament final to draw more viewers than the men's final.
 In her first WNBA season with the Indiana Fever, she continued to drive historic attendance and viewership.
 The Fever set a franchise single-season attendance record, and their regular season finale set the league attendance record (20,711).

 As Clark drew a larger audience to the WNBA, some players accused members of her fan base of racist, sexist, and homophobic abuse, particularly on social media.
 Clark has denounced the harassment of players, calling those members of her fan base trolls and not genuine fans.
+In July 2026, a group of 11 Congressional representatives sent a letter to WNBA Commissioner Cathy Engelbert stating that fouls against Clark may be racially motivated and may warrant a federal investigation of the WNBA.